Electricity and Energy Storage

 Pumped hydroelectric storage

 In some places pumped storage is used to even out the daily generating load by pumping water to a high storage dam during off-peak hours and weekends, using the excess base-load capacity from low-cost coal or nuclear sources.
 During peak hours this water can be released through the turbines to a lower reservoir for hydro-electric generation, converting the potential energy into electricity.
 Reversible pump-turbine/motor-generator assemblies can act as both pumps and turbines.
 Pumped storage systems can be effective in meeting peak demand changes due to rapid ramp-up or ramp-down, and profitable due to the differential between peak and off-peak wholesale prices.
+The main issue apart from water and altitude is round-trip efficiency.

 Relatively few places have scope for pumped storage dams close to where the power is needed, and overall ‘round-trip’ efficiency is 70 to 80%, but pumped storage has been used since the 1920s and today about 150 GW pumped storage is installed worldwide, including 21 GW in the USA and 38 GW in Europe.
 This amounts to some 500 GWh able to be stored – about 95% of the world’s large-scale electricity storage in mid-2016, and 72% of that capacity which was added in 2014.
 The International Energy Agency's World Energy Outlook 2016 projects 27 GW of pumped storage capacity being added by 2040, mainly in China, USA and Europe.
 The scope is limited by suitable sites.